 James becomes aware of these changes and this awareness often results in further anxiety.
 Importantly, James’ awareness of an increased heart rate does not automatically result in slowing his heartbeat.

 By learning to focus on his breath and slow it down, James has discovered how to actively calm himself and normalise his heart rate.
-James has essentially discovered that slowing down the breathing rhythm has positively influenced a number of bodily functions including the autonomic, central brain, and parasympathetic systems.
+James essentially discovers the several benefits of slowing down his breathing rhythm.
+Consequently, he experiences a positive influence in a number of bodily functions including the autonomic, central brain, and parasympathetic systems.

 The impact of breath on the body